 Make sure that you don’t post your username, password, API key, access token or other secrets.

-If things go wrong there will be a so-called traceback or an error message in other words in your log.
+If things go wrong, there will be a so-called traceback or an error message in your log.
 Please include this.
-It starts with Traceback and can contain information where the error was triggered in the code.
+It starts with Traceback and can contain information about where the error was triggered in the code.

 Traceback (most recent call last):